Segovia,Spain

 1. Aqueduct: This awe-inspiring Roman aqueduct, a UNESCO World Heritage site, is a testament to ancient engineering.
 Its location in the city center makes it a must-see, and its accessibility adds to its charm.

 2. Alcázar of Segovia: This enchanting castle, with its breathtaking views and captivating historical exhibits, is a paradise for history buffs.
-While elevators ensure easy access, some areas may require a bit of climbing.
+While elevators ensure easy access, some areas may require some climbing.

-3. Cathedral: Located in the Plaza Mayor, this Gothic cathedral is the last to be built in Spain.
-The interior has some steps, though there are ramps for easier access.
+3. Cathedral: Located in the Plaza Mayor, this Gothic cathedral was the last to be built in Spain.
+The interior has some steps, though ramps facilitate access.

 4. Plaza Mayor: A serene oasis in the city’s heart, Plaza Mayor is a perfect spot to unwind and soak in the city’s unique atmosphere.
 With numerous cafes and restaurants, it’s an ideal place to enjoy a leisurely coffee or meal.